wnuqui/method_meter/README.md

 # MethodMeter

-`MethodMeter` is a library module that instruments methods defined in a given object.
-These methods are not from included or extended modules.
-These methods are not also from parent objects.
+`MethodMeter` is a library module that instruments **methods defined in a given object**.
+These methods are NOT from included or extended modules.
+These methods are also NOT from parent objects.
 By object, it means either a `class` or `module`.

 ## Installation